Curvepod

 Maintenance

 Low maintenance.
 Too much shade can make plant leggy.
 Trim back for a denser form if desired.
 WARNING: can be poisonous to livestock.
-Propagation: seed, stem cutting, clump division.
+Native habitat: prairie, meadows, pastures, woodland edges and openings, slopes.

 Blooms February-April.
 Short-lived perennial or annual depending on growing conditions.
 Has erect stems with leaves cut deeply into many sections.
 The showy flowers are pale yellow, with 4 petals, the outer 2 petals enclosing the inner 2.
 One petal has a short, straight, saclike spur at the base.
 They appear in clusters at the end of stems.
 The fruit is an erect, slender, strongly in-curved capsule, with black, shiny seeds.
 Birds eat the seeds.